Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Why It Matters

-• Customization and setup work would increase time-to-value, decreasing the return on automation investment overall.
+• Customization and setup work would increase time-to-value, decreasing return on investment.

 • More complex solutions will require investment in re-skilling or will be limited to a small number of practitioners.

-• An easier solution allows additional IT teams to interact with network automations as needed.
+• An easier solution allows additional IT teams to interact with network automations and orchestrated workflows as needed.

 Solution Evaluation Questions